sciZer0/7/v/README.md

 *Importantly, if there is one or more vacant positions of Contributor (at the start, there may be up to 470 vacant positions), all Automated Donations collected for the vacant positions are burned.*

 *Of course, some number of positions of Contributor might be taken by specific persons and working groups (Public Addresses with multi-signatures) in order for the blockchain to fund and fulfill specific tasks assosiated with some public/common goods,*

 * funding coordinating protocol maintenance and upgrades, incl. funding additional external developers and auditors to test and find exploit
 * funding documentation and research.

-*Treasury funds can be formed up the same way.*
+*Treasury funds, theoretically, might be formed up the same way.*

-*Importantly, there is also a way to guarantee each Contributor a compensation (Automated Donations) of $1-140m per year, with keeping the overall cost cap of also under $500m per year for the blockchain in total.*